 Although we have had to cancel all our events so far this year, we are at last emerging with our first public event on 3rd October, a rather distanced walk to the highest point in Cornwall on Bodmin Moor.

 We continue to receive messages of support and in particular, I know from your correspondence that you are concerned regarding the number of planning applications that Cornwall Council is attempting to fast-track during the pandemic.
 There is less scrutiny of planning applications and opportunity for the public to take part.
 Our fear is that applications may be hastily approved which fail to comply with the protection provided by the Cornwall Local Plan, including that for AONBs and AGLVs.
 If you have any concerns about such planning applications, please let us know.

 Our top priority is to cope with this immediate planning risk.
 We are also working on harnessing a more enlightened attitude by the public to nature and the environment as this crisis subsides.

 An underlying problem also, is our need to ensure the financial security of Cornwall CPRE.
 The Cornwall Branch is an independent charity and we receive no financial assistance or donations from National CPRE.
 We believe the Cornwall Branch can ride out the storm but for the time being, we need to make a concerted effort to contain costs and conserve funds.

 In case there is any misunderstanding, I should make it clear that the Branch does not have significant reserves that we can draw upon in the current circumstances.
 We trust that at this difficult time, our members will support us to ensure Cornwall CPRE has a future.
 This will enable us to actively continue our work, to protect and speak up for the cause of rural Cornwall.

+There is a donate button on our Home page.
 Please give us your financial support now, to help us emerge stronger from this crisis.
-Thank you.